Free Things to Do in Ann Arbor

 Must-see spots that don't cost a penny.

-University of Michigan Diag Free
+The Diag and University of Michigan Central Campus Free

 Kelsey Museum of Archaeology Free